Minimum balance $2,000

 32 days’ notice

-Kiwibank’s Notice Saver is a New Zealand first - it gives you better returns than a Kiwibank savings account, without your funds being locked away.
+Kiwibank’s Notice Saver is a New Zealand first - it gives you better returns than a Kiwibank savings account, provided you give notice when you want to withdraw.

-You can add money to your investment whenever you like, then just give us notice when you need to withdraw some or all of it.
+You can add money to your investment whenever you like, then just give us 32 or 90 days' notice when you need to withdraw some or all of it.

 Notice Saver is like a cross between an on call account and a term deposit.
 You can add money whenever you like, but you can’t instantly withdraw it - instead you have to give 32 days’ or 90 days’ notice.
 This condition means you earn a higher rate of return than with a standard Kiwibank on call account.